ShuoshuoHou/shuoshuo/content/authors/admin/_index.md

   url: "https://www.temple.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: Welcome!
 I am a current Pd.D.
 Candidate in the Department of Economics at Temple University.
-My primary research interest is in Macroeconomics with a focus on the input-output network and business cycle fluctuations.
-I will be on the job market over the 2021-2022 academic year.
+My primary research interest is in Macroeconomics with a focus on the input-output network theory and business cycle fluctuations.
+I will be on the job market over the 2022-2023 academic year.

 interests:
-  - Macroeconomics (Applied and Theory)
+  - Macroeconomics
   - Industrial Organization
-  - Financial Economics

 education:
   courses:
-  - course: Ph.D. in Economics
+  - course: Ph.D.
+Candidate in Economics
     institution: Temple University, Philadelphia, USA
-    year: 2022 (Expected)
+    year: 2023 (Expected)
   - course: M.A. in Economics
     institution: Temple University, Philadelphia, USA
     year: 2014